 The account number 1111111,0000000,888888888 is specified in the transfer admission.
 The comma is a special character that enables file transfer separating the elements of the triple user ID, account and password, and must therefore be escaped with a backslash (\).
+This backslash is also a special character for the shell, and must therefore also be escaped.
 The entry then appears as follows: